 The Dapper Brigade's Fire Station is located within the Strategy Area at Spring Ridge Road.
-During the period of CHC ownership, this Brigade largely comprised CHC employees.
+Prior to the disposal of CHC's land assets in 2017, this Brigade's volunteer base largely comprised CHC employees.
 Its continued operation will rely on volunteer enrolments from new landowners and the broader community.